An index theorem for Z/2-harmonic spinors branching along a graph: Analysis of when is an embedded curve

 \subsection{Asymptotics of solutions}

 We next turn to the regularity of elements of $Z_1$ and $Z_0$.
 The starting point is a pair of results from the general edge operator theory, adapted to the present situation.
 Both of the results below are local, i.e., they hold for solutions defined only in a neighborhood $\calU$ around a point $y_0 \in \Si$, but not necessarily globally on $M \setminus \Si$.
 (In particular, these asymptotic results hold near points in the interior of any edge when $\Si$ is a graph.)
 The first states that any solution of $\Dirac u = 0$ which does not blow up as fast as the `critical' indicial root $-1/2$ is necessarily polyhomogeneous.
-The second asserts the existence of a `weak' expansion for any solution $u \in L^2$; such solutions may blow up like $r^{-1/2}$ or faster, and gives the optimal regularity for the leading coefficients.
+The second asserts the existence of a `weak' expansion for any solution $u \in L^2$.
+These solutions might actually blow up more quickly than $r^{-1/2}$, but when `averaged' in the $\Si$ direction, blow up at precisely the rate $r^{-1/2}$.
+This generalizes the well-known behavior of bounded harmonic functions in a half-space, and in any case leads to the optimal regularity statement in this setting.

 In the following, we shall use the term polyhomogeity freely.
 This is a regularity condition slightly more general than smoothness, which is particularly useful for describing solutions of singular elliptic PDE. \begin{definition} If $M_\Si$ is a manifold with boundary, then a function $u$ is called polyhomogeneous on $M_\Si$ at the boundary if